antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ______

-Next to many publicly available datasets, R2 is also hosting a lot of curated lists of genes which we call **gene sets**.
+Next to the many publicly available datasets, R2 also hosts a many curated lists of genes which we call **gene sets**.
 These gene sets can be used to restrict or filter an analysis as well.
 We can adapt our current search by scrolling down to the end of our gene list.
 In the Adjustable Settings menu, you can now use a Gene Set to restrict your list.